 The Syrian “madness”

 (BRUSSELS2) “ 66% of refugees are children.
 We cannot turn our backs on this tragedy, we must act now to avoid the loss of an entire generation of young Syrian children ".
-Kristalina Georgieva, the European commissioner in charge of humanitarian aid, spoke to the press on Tuesday (14 May), after a 3-day trip (Saturday 11 to Monday 13) to Lebanon and Jordan.
-This is not the first time that the commissioner has sounded the alarm.
-And we fear that it will not be the last!
-During her speech, the Commissioner recalled that the number of refugees is exploding and that the resolution of the crisis is still a long way off.
-She announced additional financial support, particularly to countries hosting refugees.
-Even if...
+Kristalina Georgieva, the European Commissioner in charge of humanitarian aid, appeared before the press this Tuesday (May 14), after a 3-day trip (Saturday 11 to Monday 13) to Lebanon and Jordan.
+This is not the first time that the commissioner has raised a cry of alarm.
+And we fear it won't be the last!
+During her intervention, the Commissioner recalled that the number of refugees is exploding and that resolving the crisis is still a long way off.
+She announced additional financial support, particularly to countries welcoming refugees.
+Even if…

 A drop of water in the sea